upstreamapi/upstream-js/README.md

 ### Credit

-This library was forked from the [Statsig](https://github.com/statsig-io/js-client).
+This library was forked from [Statsig](https://github.com/statsig-io/js-client).